NikunjDwivedi/Contact-Management/README.md

 - **Frontend**: ReactJS with Material-UI for the user interface.
 - **Backend**: Node.js with Express for the API and MongoDB as the database.
 - **Database**: MongoDB (cloud-based, MongoDB Atlas).
-- **Deployment**: Render.com for deploying the frontend and backend together.

 ## Features:
 - **Add Contact**: Users can add new contacts with details like name, email, phone number, etc.